(All fields required)

 Richard W. Hornung, DrPh ED Statistical Consultant, Biostatistics and Data Management Core

-is a biostatistician providing consultation, study design and data analysis for fellows and faculty of the Division of Emergency Medicine at CCHMC.
+is a biostatistician providing consultation, study design and data analysis for fellows and faculty of the Division of Emergency Medicine at Cincinnati Children's.
 His specialties include longitudinal data analysis, epidemiologic methods and mixed models.

 ED Statistical Consultant, Biostatistics and Data Management Core